Alleged Russian use of mobile crematoriums in Ukraine

-There have been several allegations of Russian mobile crematoriums operating with their forces in the Russian invasion of Ukraine.
-On 6 April, 2022 Snopes considered it "unproven".
+There have been multiple allegations of Russian mobile crematoriums operating with their forces in the Russian invasion of Ukraine, to cremate the bodies of both Russian soldiers and Ukrainian civilians.

 Background

-Reports of the use of mobile crematoriums by Russian forces first appeared in 2015 in the Russo-Ukrainian War.
-Snopes reported former U.S. House Armed Services Committee Chairman Mac Thornberry told Bloomberg in 2015 that "[t]he Russians are trying to hide their casualties by taking mobile crematoriums with them [...]
+Claims of the use of mobile crematoriums by Russian forces first appeared in 2015 in the Russo-Ukrainian War.
+U.S. House Armed Services Committee Chairman Mac Thornberry told Bloomberg in 2015 that "[t]he Russians are trying to hide their casualties by taking mobile crematoriums with them [...]
 They are trying to hide not only from the world but from the Russian people their involvement", and that U.S. Representative Seth Moulton, who traveled to Ukraine in 2015, confirmed the claims.
-The then-head of the Ukrainian security agency, Valentyn Nalyvaichenko, had also at the time reported seven mobile crematoriums having entered militant-held areas of Ukraine in January 2015, with "[e]ach of these crematoriums burns 8-10 bodies per day."
+Thornberry and Moulton told Bloomberg that the reports were supported by U.S. and other intelligence in addition to Ukrainian intelligence.
+The then-head of the Ukrainian security agency, Valentyn Nalyvaichenko, had also at the time reported seven mobile crematoriums having entered militant-held areas of Ukraine in January 2015, and said "[e]ach of these crematoriums burns 8–10 bodies per day."

-Just before the start of the Russian invasion, the British Ministry of Defense released images of what it claimed were vehicle-mounted crematoriums.
-British Defence Secretary Ben Wallace suggested to The Daily Telegraph that they would be used to hide evidence of battlefield casualties, describing them as "chilling".
+Just before the start of the full-scale Russian invasion, the British Ministry of Defense released images of what it claimed were vehicle-mounted crematoriums.
+The British Secretary of State for Defence Ben Wallace suggested to The Daily Telegraph that they would be used to hide evidence of battlefield casualties, describing them as "chilling".
 He also suggested it may have been developed to avoid domestic criticism of the war arising from any large visible casualties, stating "[i]t's a very chilling side effect of how the Russians view their forces and for those of you who served, and being a soldier, knowing that trundling behind you is a way to evaporate you if you are killed in battle probably says everything you need to know about the Russian regime."
 The report subsequently caused The Telegraph to become blocked in Russia.
 The pre-war footage released by the British Ministry of Defense showed text stating the equipment was made by a St. Petersburg company called Tourmaline, describing itself as 'The Russian Incinerator Company', and it being created for the destruction of hazardous biological waste.
-Snopes reported it had found an upload of the video from 2015, judging the video itself to be a promotional video from August 2013.
+Snopes judged that the video, uploaded in 2015, was a promotional video from August 2013, and labeled these claims as "unproven".